Aahan-in-Space/Aahan-in-Space-discord-bot/README.md

 # How this bot works
 This bot is coded in the Python programming language The backup for this bot and collabaration options are done by GitHub in this repo.
-The bot is made of Repl
+The bot is made in Replit
 This means you can also view the code using this link https://replit.com/@programmerthe/Aahan-in-Space-bot Also please note that I am programmer_the on Repl.
 This bot works in my channel's discord server